Surgery, General (Categorical) Residency (Florida)

 - Interdisciplinary research collaboration throughout Mayo Clinic

-The General Surgery Residency at Mayo Clinic in Florida is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+The General Surgery Residency is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 Graduates are eligible to take the board examination of the American Board of Surgery.

 Medical student subinternships